 This section will outline the recommended seven-step process for legal reviewers.
-Reviews usually take between three to six months, depending on (1) the size of the legal team, their experience, and time they can dedicate to this work, (2) the complexity of the current legal framework, and (3) the ability to find and access all relevant laws.
+Reviews usually take between six to twelve months, depending on (1) the size of the legal team, their experience, and time they can dedicate to this work, (2) the complexity of the current legal framework, (3) the scope of the legal review, and (4) the ability to find and access all relevant laws.
 The timeline of working days provided below is an estimate, to assist with time management.